The Royal Hotel (film): Plot

 After unsuccessfully attempting to get Dolly banned from the pub, Hanna announces that she and Liv are quitting, but Billy refuses to pay them.
-During an argument with Carol over paying Tommy and the girls, Billy injures himself in a drunken fall, forcing Carol to drive him to the nearest hospital.
+During an argument with Carol over paying Tommy and the girls, Billy injures himself in a drunken fall, and Carol sets out to drive him to the nearest hospital several hours away.
 Before leaving, Carol reveals she has taken most of the money to pay Tommy and has left some for Hanna and Liv.
 She instructs the pair to make as much money as they can and then leave when the next bus arrives in two days.

-Torsten, a Norwegian man Hanna and Liv met in Sydney, arrives and offers to drive them back there.
-He quickly strikes up a friendship with Matty, Teeth and the other men in the pub.
 On their last night at the pub, Hanna throws a birthday party for Liv.
-Learning from Teeth that Liv has left with Dolly, Hanna soon finds her drunk in Dolly's car.
-When Dolly attempts to drive off, Hanna intervenes, slashing one of his tyres with an axe.
-Hanna and Liv return to the pub where they argue.
+Learning from Teeth that Liv has left the pub with Dolly, Hanna finds her drunk in Dolly's car in the parking lot.
+Dolly attempts to drive off, but Hanna intervenes, slashing one of his tires with an axe.
+Hanna and Liv return to the pub, where they argue.
 The next morning, Hanna awakens to let Matty in, only to discover Dolly is with him.
 The two men break in and chase Hanna to her living quarters.
-Liv leaves with Dolly while an agitated Hanna attempts to ward off Matty with the axe.
-A scuffle ensues and Hanna is injured.
+Liv leaves with Dolly while Hanna brandishes an axe to block Matty from entering her room.
+A scuffle ensues, and Hanna is injured.

 As Dolly and Matty take Liv to their car, Hanna steps outside.
-Alarmed at her friend's injuries, Liv breaks free from Dolly and reunites with Hanna.
-As Dolly approaches, Teeth smashes into his car with his truck and proceeds to assault Dolly as Matty flees.
-Retreating to the pub, the girls begin to break several bottles.
+Alarmed by her friend's injuries, Liv breaks free from Dolly and reunites with Hanna.
+As Dolly approaches the pair, Teeth smashes into his car with his truck and assaults Dolly as Matty flees.
+Retreating to the pub, the girls hurl and smash several bottles of liquor.
 When Teeth walks in, declaring that he beat up Dolly to claim Liv for himself, Liv angrily turns him away.
-With the pub covered in liquor, Hanna sets the building on fire.
-Hanna and Liv walk away in silence as the Royal Hotel burns.
+With the pub floor covered in liquor, Hanna sets the building on fire.
+Hanna and Liv walk away in silence as the Royal Hotel burns behind them.